 The official Winthrop University ring symbolizes pride and commitment and is a lasting memento of the wearer's Winthrop experience.
-The ring's design captures the University's distinctive traits in yellow or white gold and is presented in an oval shape.
-The design includes the crest portion of the university's seal and is framed at the top by the institution's name and its founding year at the bottom.
+The ring's design includes the crest portion of the university's seal and is framed at the top by the institution's name and its founding year at the bottom.
 Inside the ring, the University's motto is inscribed: "Veritas cum Libertate" or "Truth with Liberty."
 It is customary for the ring to be turned with the crest facing outward at the conclusion of the Commencement ceremony.